-The Company plans to mobilise significant programmes during ED1 to replace fluid-filled cables and place overhead lines underground in national parks, reduce electrical losses and implement further improvements to the network that take account of protected structures, features, areas, wildlife and habitat.
-Bird life will be protected by placing bird-diverters on power lines where they are in proximity to nature reserves, wetlands, flight paths or in locations where rare species of bird are known to live or breed and also in response to information obtained from incident trends.
+The Company's commitment to the Environmental RESPECT policy and its improved overall performance contributes towards minimising its impact on the environment.
+As part of its annual environmental improvement plan, the Company has mobilised significant programmes to replace fluid-filled cables and place overhead lines underground in National Parks and Areas of Outstanding Natural Beauty, reduce electrical losses and implement further improvements to the network that take account of protected structures, features, areas, wildlife and habitat.
+Bird life is being protected by placing bird-diverters on power lines where they are in proximity to nature reserves, wetlands, flight paths or in locations where rare species of bird are known to live or breed and also in response to information obtained from incident trends.
+During the Regulatory Year, the Company also initiated a pilot project with a not-for-profit social enterprise, which rescues waste timber and then provides affordable reclaimed timber products to the local community.